kscraja/kscraja.github.io/_posts/in_my_life/2012-07-23-is-it-that-simple.markdown

 ---
 layout: post
-title: Is it that simple ?
+title: Writing resume.is it that simple ?
 date: 2012-07-23
 categories: life
 ---